-- As the Pilgrim Fathers Having crossed the Atlantic aboard the Mayflower, they first landed on Cape Cod.
+- Learn more about the Pilgrim Fathers .
+Having crossed the Atlantic aboard the Mayflower, they first landed on Cape Cod.
 First Encounter Beach on the peninsula commemorates this.
-There they finally met the first Indians.
+There they met the first Indians.
 However, they quickly realized that the region would not ensure their survival.
 Therefore, they boarded their ship again and sailed further into Plymouth Bay.
 There they established their first settlement in North America.
 If you are interested in the history of the Pilgrim Fathers, you can find a story about it at this link Pilgrim Fathers Museum in Leiden, Holland.
-This is reminiscent of her time in Holland.
+This is reminiscent of their time in Holland.
 It was there that they fled when persecution increased in England.
 However, they soon realized that even in their new homeland they could not live the life they longed for.
 So they joined a group of other Puritans who wanted to leave England.
 The goal was actually the English colony in Northern Virginia.
 However, a storm brought them to the New England coast.
 Here they built their own lives as they wished.
 The Pilgrim Fathers Memorial in Provincetown commemorates them.